 When we interview our clients to learn why they picked us for a sales training solution, the reason we hear given most often isn’t what you might expect.
 Although we offer comprehensive sales solutions, exceptional customization capabilities, outstanding facilitators, and many other tangible strengths, the reason we hear the most is that “you were the best fit.”
 When we look further into that answer, we usually hear phrases, such as “you really got our business and our culture” and “we had confidence in your ability to deliver what we need.”
 In a time when buyers have instant access to volumes of information at their fingertips, soft factors still matter.
 They can matter a lot.

 As a sales professional, you work in a world where your competitors may be able to match you in price, product quality, and even features.
 So, how do you convince a potential client to buy from you?
 You must use a consultative selling approach to help differentiate your solution and yourself from your competitors.
 You don’t just offer yourself as someone who can supply good solutions; you offer yourself as someone who is fully vested in the client’s success, not just someone trying to sell to the client.
 You strive to be the best “fit.”

 So, how do you become the best fit?
 This process starts with preparation before the conversation.
-You need to identify the » Continue Reading.
+You need to identify the decision makers » Continue Reading.